usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 1.  algorithm = Algorithm used for detection ("coherent"|"matched-filter"|"cyclostationary")

-The following are relevant to the "coherent" scheme for LTE detection:
+The following additional fields are relevant to the "coherent" scheme for LTE detection:

-2. CellID = Cell identification number `integer`
+1. CellID = Cell identification number `integer`
-3. SectorID = Sector identification `integer`
+2. SectorID = Sector identification `integer`
-4.  linktype = ("uplink" | "downlink")
+3.  linktype = ("uplink" | "downlink")

 # 5. Transfer Mechanism